Mixed

 The flaps and slats move along metal tracks built into the wings.
 Moving the flaps aft (toward the tail) and the slats forward increases the wing area.
 Pivoting the leading edge of the slat and the trailing edge of the flap downward increases the effective camber of the airfoil, which increases the lift.

-READ: What is firmware written?
+READ: What is third order reaction?

 What is the purpose of a slat on a plane?